Digital Music Production is designed for students who have a passion for music and an interest in the technical aspects of music production.

 How will I be assessed?

-The course is very practical and you will create a portfolio of evidence to show your development as a Music Tech specialist.
+You will create a portfolio of evidence to show your development as a digital music production specialist.

 You will also work with bands and be involved in performance work.